salire123/talk-with-chat-gpt-webui/README.md

 # write by ChatGPT and Bing ai
-# TalkWithChatGPTWebUI
+# talk-with-chat-gpt-webui
-TalkWithChatGPTWebUI is a web application that utilizes OpenAI’s GPT model to simulate a chatbot conversation with users.
+talk-with-chat-gpt-webui is a web application that utilizes OpenAI’s GPT model to simulate a chatbot conversation with users.
 The chatbot can respond to user input and continue the conversation using natural language processing.

 ##  To-do List